There is no one path to enlightenment or acting. There are no certainties, solutions or single techniques. There is no magic potion.

-All these techniques, tips and tricks drive to the same ends – how to lift the text off the page and make it come alive; how to step into the shoes of a role (who is now you) who has led a different life dealing with different needs, relationships and situations (to a greater or lesser extent); how to communicate this life, story, world through your interaction with the other roles and the circumstances; how to move, educate, elucidate or entertain – in any proportion, or all at once; how to enter a magical game with the audience where you offer to suspend all daily routine in order to enter, wholeheartedly, a new world together; to, as Meisner put it, ‘live truthfully under imaginary circumstances’ – in whatever style the writer, director and you decide; to stop time.
+All these exercises, tips and tricks drive to the same ends – how to lift the text off the page and make it come alive; how to step into the shoes of a role (who is now you) who has led a different life dealing with different needs, relationships and situations (to a greater or lesser extent); how to communicate this life, story, world through your interaction with the other roles and the circumstances; how to move, educate, elucidate or entertain – in any proportion, or all at once; how to enter a magical game with the audience where you offer to suspend all daily routine in order to enter, wholeheartedly, a new world together; to, as Meisner put it, ‘live truthfully under imaginary circumstances’ – in whatever style the writer, director and you decide; to stop time.

 Stanislavski teaches us to find out who, where, when, why we are there. (never ‘how’).
 To live with the magic ‘as if’ – it is YOU ‘as if…’